 The idea is that the brine discharge harms the beneficial microbes in the septic tank.
 This hampers the septic system’s ability to break down solids.
-The homeowner now needs to schedule more frequent septic tank pumping, or so that’s the belief.
+The homeowner now needs to schedule more frequent septic tank pumping, or that’s the belief.

 Having soft water also means less use of abrasive soaps and detergents when bathing or doing dishes.
 Reduced use of detergents means less strain on the septic system.
 Chemical-based cleaners interfere with effluent breakdown.